-Effects of childhood sexual abuse can be treated if they are heterosexual, but not if they are homosexual.
+Therapy bans require a therapist to discriminate based on sexual orientation.
+For example, effects of childhood sexual abuse can be treated if they are heterosexual, but not if they are homosexual.

 Gender dysphoric children and adolescents are legislated onto a path of:

-experimental puberty blockers, toxic hormones that often sterilize them for life, having their breasts surgically removed, potential castration, a lifetime of being a medical patient, and a nearly 20 times higher rate of completed suicides even if they live in a liberal and affirming community, all with the assumption minors are competent to choose these treatments, and all before they are old enough to drive—but forbids them talk therapy to help them embrace their body.
+experimental puberty blockers, toxic hormones that often sterilize them for life, having their breasts surgically removed, potential castration, a lifetime of being a medical patient, and a nearly 20 times higher rate of completed suicides even if they live in a liberal and affirming community, all with the assumption minors are competent to choose these treatments, and all before they are old enough to drive—yet forbids them talk therapy to help them embrace their body.

 The short and long-term risks of transitioning are sobering; hardly a cure for suicide.

-Lack of proven safety or long term benefit for minors.
+- Lack of proven safety or long term benefit for minors.
 It’s not pro-science—it’s no science.

-After short term satisfaction, regret and de-transitioning are not rare, but what’s gone is gone.
+- After short term satisfaction, regret and de-transitioning are not rare, but what’s gone is gone.

-As many as 98% of boys and 88% of girls and no less than 75% of boys and girls come to embrace their body if getting therapy for individual problems and not living as the opposite sex.[1d]
+As many as 98% of boys and 88% of girls and no less than 75% of gender dysphoric boys and girls will come to embrace their body if getting therapy for individual problems and not socially transitioned to live as the opposite sex.

 - American Psychiatric Association, Diagnostic and Statistical Manual, Fifth Edition